d3/d3-transition/README.md

 Transitions may have per-element [delays](#transition_delay) and [durations](#transition_duration) computed by functions of data or index; this lets you stagger a transition across a set elements.
 For example, sorting elements and staggering the reordering improves perception.
 See [Animated Transitions in Statistical Data Graphics](http://vis.berkeley.edu/papers/animated_transitions/) for recommendations.

-Transitions start automatically after the given delay.
-Note, however, that even a zero-delay transition starts asynchronously after one tick (~17ms); this delay gives you time to configure the transition before it starts.
+Transitions start automatically after the given delay, which defaults to zero.
 Transitions have a default [duration](#transition_duration) of 250ms.

 <a name="transition_delay" href="#transition_delay">#</a> <i>transition</i>.<b>delay</b>([<i>value</i>])